-DM7555 DYNAMICS OF MINISTRY IN THE MISSIONAL CHURCH The Department contrasts the missional church movement to the fragmenting emergent church movement, and describes how missional church pastors skillfully transition their church from internally focused forms of ministry to externally focused ones.
+A study of the leadership issues, challenges, and opportunities confronting missional church leaders.
+This course introduces students to the history of the missional church movement, contrasts the missional church movement to the fragmenting emergent church movement, and describes how missional church pastors skillfully transition their church from internally focused forms of ministry to externally focused ones.
 3 hours.